 Handle Chemicals Safely

 Refrigerants, cleaning liquids and solvents are just a few of the hazardous chemicals technicians may come into contact with on an HVAC job.
 If they aren’t handled correctly they can burn skin or even explode and cause major injuries.
 That’s why it’s important to follow all of the proper procedures when handling, storing and moving these types of substances.
 You also need to take precautions such as wearing protective clothing like gloves when working around them.
-Read more about chemical safety on the job.

 Be Sure to Power Down

 Aside from working with potentially dangerous chemicals, HVAC jobs also require working with power systems and electrical equipment.
 Whether there’s a chemical spill or a water leak in a cooling system, the threat of electrocution is very real.
 So before starting work, make sure the equipment you’re working on as well as any main circuits are powered down.
-Click here for more tips on working around electricity.

 Take Care of Your Tools

 From wrenches to vacuum gauges, making sure your tools are in working order is essential to staying safe.
 If a leak detector doesn’t work, you can inadvertently expose yourself to toxic gasses like carbon monoxide on an HVAC job.
 Take the time to inspect your tools and make any necessary repairs and replacements before going to work.